-Permitted Changes to Salary Reduction Agreement to Reflect: Ability to Change Coverage Option (e.g., Health Plan HMO, PPO) Health FSA Comments • Enrollment of newly Select from • Enrollment if newly eligible employee newly available eligible benefit/plan affected (i.e., if different medical options for salaried and hourly or different after allowing new options plans to be selected has not changed (i.e., same FSA plan for salaried and hourly), no FSA change permitted.
-Cancellation of • End of enrollment
+Permitted Change s to Salary Reduction Agr reement to Reflect: Event Event Health Plan Ability to Change Coverage Option (e.g., HMO, PPO) Health FSA Comments Applies to the Plan Status Changes - the ese are the only categor ies of status changes the at are permitted Gain in eligibility due to employee's change in employment status For example: • Class (e.g., salaried to hourly) • Hours (e.g., part- time to full-time) • Union (e.g., non- union to union) • Enrollment of newly eligible employee after allowing new plans to be selected Select from newly available options • Enrollment if newly eligible May only change election where eligibility for a benefit/plan affected (e.g., if different medical options for salaried and hourly or different contributions, make new elections).
+If eligibility has not changed (e.g., same health FSA plan for salaried and hourly), no health FSA change permitted.
+Yes No